 The study looked at 49 plastic surgery patients and 50 strangers who viewed before and after photos of their surgical procedures.
 After looking at these pictures, the visitors were asked to rate the person on a scale of 1-10 how attractive they were, 10 being the highest level of attractiveness.
 Patients involved in this study had a neck lift, facelift, brow lift or an upper or lower eyelid lift at a private practice in Toronto between 2006 and 2010.
 Their ages varied between 42 and 73 years old.
 Researchers took before and after pictures of the patients, with the after pictures being once the patient had healed completely.
 No patients wore makeup or jewelry and were not allowed to have the additional cosmetic procedure before the images were taken.

 The strangers were randomly chosen and asked to rate the photographs based on personal preference alone.
 The majority of the patients received a 4-6 out of 10.
-As far as age, strangers were also asked to guess the patient’s age.
+Regarding age, strangers were also asked to guess the patient’s age.
 On average, they guessed they were younger than they were, between 2 and 5 years younger than their actual age.

-Even plastic surgeons are not able to promise they will be more attractive, though they can say how much younger they may look, that they will appear less tired, more energetic and have a fresher complexion.
+Even plastic surgeons cannot promise they will be more attractive, though they can say how much younger they may look, that they will appear less tired, more energetic and have a fresher complexion.
 Dr. Joshua Zimm, a surgeon at Lenox Hill Hospital, told HealthDay he won’t promise the patient they will be more attractive to others but expresses other benefits of their surgical procedures.